 - Mine seed keywords from your own existing reviews and convos — buyers reveal what they searched for in their language.

-- Always include at least 2 gift-intent tags; Etsy traffic skews heavily to gift buyers.
+- Spend 2-3 slots on gift-intent phrases (recipient + occasion); Etsy traffic skews heavily to gift buyers.

 - Rotate by season at most 4 times a year; constant churn confuses Etsy ranking signals.

-- Pair tag rewrites with title rewrites; they share a single keyword weighting in the Etsy algorithm.
+- Pair tag rewrites with title rewrites; they share a single keyword weighting, and the first ~40 title characters carry the most weight.

 - Keep a banned-word list per shop: anything trademarked, generic stuffer words, repeat roots.